pyfinder-dev/pyfinder/README.md

 `pyfinder` provides a convenient Python interface to the FinDer seismic event detection software, allowing for easy integration and automation within Python workflows.
 It can run **standalone (no Docker required)** or inside the provided **Docker** environment for a fully reproducible setup.

-We recommend the [dokerized pyFinder](https://github.com/pyfinder-dev/pyfinder-docker) since it comes with shakemap and FinDer already installed.
+We recommend the [dockerized pyfinder](https://github.com/pyfinder-dev/pyfinder-docker) since it comes with shakemap and FinDer already installed.
 ---

 - [Quick Start](#quick-start)